Battle of Bucha: March

 On 6 March 2022, Russia intensified its shelling of the city, resulting in some civilian casualties.
 The Bucha City Council reported that civilians were taking shelter in basements, and that the city was unable to receive humanitarian aid due to the constant bombardment.
 Radio Svoboda reported that the occupied city was running out of supplies and that Russian soldiers were killing civilians.
 The following day, Russian forces deployed three armored units at Bucha, in preparation for an advance towards Irpin.
 Later, Volodymyr Karplyuk, the former mayor of Irpin, stated that Russian forces had destroyed the Glass Plastic and Fiber Research Institute in Bucha, releasing fumes of acetone and other chemicals.

 On 8 March 2022, Fedoruk stated that Ukrainian forces were still fighting in Bucha and had managed to regain territory.
 He also stated that Russian forces held control of all main highways in the city, intensified shelling, and would not allow residents of Bucha to leave their homes.
 Later on 8 March, the Russian occupiers allowed civilians to go outside for a limited period of time in order to remove bodies and cook food.
 The city still did not have electricity, as Russian forces held all of the electrical substations.

 On 9 March 2022, Ukrainian forces conducted a large-scale evacuation across Kyiv Oblast, including in Bucha.
 Up to 20,000 civilians were evacuated in Kyiv Oblast.
 The Kyiv Oblast State Administration described the situation in Bucha as tense amidst the fighting and evacuation.

 On 12 March 2022, the Bucha City Council announced that Russian forces had fully occupied the city.
-The council stated that the Russian force would not allow residents leave their houses and would sometimes shoot at civilians.
+The council stated that the Russian forces would not allow residents to leave their homes, and would sometimes shoot at civilians.
 Despite the takeover, some civilians were able to successfully evacuate from the city in a convoy of 20 buses.